hkreuter/eye-able-oxid-module/README.md

 ## Eye-Able® Report <br>

 You will also get a preview of our <a href="https://eye-able.com/report/" target="_blank">Eye-Able Report software</a>.
-By activating the module, you will receive a short test report every 7 days that shows you the number of accessibility deficiencies after WCAG 2.2 on your homepage.
+By activating the module, you will receive a short test report every 7 days that shows you the number of accessibility deficiencies after WCAG 2.2 Level AA on your homepage.
 If you would like a detailed report for all your subpages, please contact us under [info@eye-able.com](mailto:info@eye-able.comt)
 <br><br>

 ### Configuration